 After spending some time in the Balkans you will definitely find out! Ćevapi and Börek are the national dishes of the region.
 Börek is a flaky pastry filled with potatoes, meats, cheeses, and other varying ingredients – we usually had these for breakfast. Ćevapi or ćevapčići is minced meat, that looks and essentially is a skinless sausage.
 Cevapi is pretty much everywhere but wasn’t even our personal favorites.

-Besides Ćevapi and Börek, each country specializes in their own thing such as kajmak in Serbia, seafood in Croatia, and shopska salad in Bulgaria.
+Besides Ćevapi and Börek, each country specializes in its own thing such as kajmak in Serbia, seafood in Croatia, and shopska salad in Bulgaria.
 Our personal favorite is fresh kajmak, which we found in the green markets of Belgrade.
 There is a ton of great food and drink here at incredibly affordable prices, so don’t be afraid to try any and everything.

 One of the main reasons we spent almost four months traveling the Balkans was because of Tasha’s solo adventures in the region a few years back.
 She returned to the states raving about Bosnia, Croatia, and Montenegro so we knew we just had to go again.
 Yes, there was a war two decades ago, but that doesn’t mean it’s dangerous now.

 However, don’t be afraid to mention your plans to travel through neighboring countries while in Serbia, Albania, Macedonia, etc. Despite what the internet told us we found little ill-will between all the different nationalities…besides that one time a crazy Serbian called me a Nazi.

-Traveling the Balkans is cheap!
+Traveling the Balkans is Very Affordable!

 While some friends were paying over €50 for a dorm bed in the major cities such as Vienna, Copenhagen, Amsterdam, Venice, and Munich we got by in the Balkans for about €20-€30 for a nice private room.
 Typically staying in comfortable accommodation that was family run (one place was even seaside for €30)!
-Also, for people called digital nomads, the Balkans are a tremendous choice as prices are great, they have all the amenities you could need, and fast internet.
+Also, for digital nomads, the Balkans are a tremendous choice as prices are great, they have all the amenities you could need, and fast internet.